 Early travelling mattes were created using a variant on the bi-pack method, invented by Frank D. Williams in 1916 … Here’s how it works.
 First, you shoot your actor against a blue screen.
 By carefully printing this footage on to high-contrast film, you can generate a black silhouette of the actor moving against a pure white background – a holdout matte .
 Reverse-printing the holdout matte then creates a corresponding cover matte – a white silhouette against black.

-The Williams process is just one of many ingenious visual effects techniques developed during the early days of cinema.
-Others include the Dunning process, on show in the original 1933 King Kong, and the Schüfftan process, used to great effect in 1927 by the German cinematographer Eugen Schüfftan to create the spectacular future visions in Fritz Lang’s Metropolis.
-These are some of the better-known examples but there are many more.
+The Williams process was just one of many ingenious visual effects techniques developed during the early days of cinema.
+Others included the Dunning process, on show in the original 1933 King Kong, and the Schüfftan process, used to great effect in 1927 by the German cinematographer Eugen Schüfftan to create the spectacular future visions in Fritz Lang’s Metropolis.
+These are some of the better-known examples but there were many more.
 Browse the literature of the day and you’ll find all manner of claims by competing technicians that they’d invented a new and revolutionary process that was set to change the landscape of cinema forever.
 It was a veritable turf war.

 While browsing the October 1926 edition of the Transactions of the Society of Motion Picture Engineers, I was surprised and delighted to discover a compositing process I’d never heard of before: the Handschiegl process.
 It was presented to the Society by William V. D. Kelley, president of Kelley Color Films Inc.

 Kelley begins his address with the following introduction, which applies just as well today as it did back in 1926: